pouchdb-community/relational-pouch/README.md

 }
 ```

-You must explicitly provide the `id`s of dependent objects, and they must be saved independently.
+When you `save`, you must explicitly provide the `id`s of dependent objects, and they must be saved independently.
 There is no cascading at all.

 You can attach the full entity object with an `id` to another object, but if you include an object without an `id`, it will be ignored.